 For cleaning the fan blades and motor, start with removing the dust from the motor itself.
 There are slots on the backside of the motor where a good amount of dust has probably accumulated.
 Take a vacuum cleaner hose with a crevice attachment and suck the dust out of the motor.

 Even if your crevice tool is small enough to fit inside the slots, however, DON'T push it inside the motor.
 We don't want to damage the copper winding inside the motor and cause it to short out and catch fire when we plug it back in and turn it on.

 Once the fan motor is as clean as you can get it, take a damp—but not dripping—cloth and wipe down the front, back, and edges of the individual fan blades to remove any clumps or coatings of dust from them.
 Then wipe down the inside of the fan case, as dust may have collected there as well.
 Now, leave the fan case to dry out.

 5. Put It All Back Together

 Once it is dry, go ahead and screw the fans back onto the case, and plug in the fan and test it out.
 It should work.
 You might notice the airflow has improved, especially if it was very dirty before you cleaned it.

 Consider Buying a Filter

 And if you found this helpful, check out my article on cleaning window air conditioners.
-With fully working and clean air conditioners and fans, you'll be ready to beat the summer heat!
+With fully functional conditioners and fans that push clean air, you'll be ready to beat the summer heat!